-1.5 LOST PROPERTY
+1.4 LOST PROPERTY

 Lost property is collected and taken to the office.
 We return all named items to their owners.
-Please name all jumpers, hats, lunchboxes and personal items.
-At the end of every term all lost property is displayed for students and parents to have a look through.
-Any unclaimed items of clothing are then sold through the Friends of Chelsea.
+Please name all school uniforms, hats, lunchboxes and personal items.
+Any unclaimed items of clothing are sold throughout the year.
 More valuable items such as money, jewellery and toys are held at the office.
-Any enquiries regarding Lost Property should be directed first to the child's teacher and then the office.
+Any enquiries regarding lost property should be directed first to the child's teacher and then the office.

-1.6 EXCURSIONS / INCURSIONS (IN-SCHOOL VISITS)
+1.5 EXCURSIONS / INCURSIONS (IN-SCHOOL VISITS)

-Our school has an extensive excursion and Incursion (in-school visits) program.
+Our school has an extensive excursion and incursion (in-school visits) program.
 These visits are a feature of our teaching programs and therefore all students are expected to attend.
 If the excursion involves travel or cost, a permission form will be sent home to be signed.
-Preferred payment method is through the Qkr app.
-Payments also can be made by EFTPOS, Bpay, credit card or cash.
+Our preferred payment method is through the QKR app.
+Payments also can be made by EFTPOS, credit card, Bpay or cash.
 For local walking excursions, parents will be asked to sign an annual blanket approval form.
-Student without a sign excursion permission slip and payment will be unable to attend.
+Student without a signed excursion permission slip and payment will be unable to attend.

-1.7 MONEY SENT TO SCHOOL
+1.6 MONEY SENT TO SCHOOL